Swatch Logo

 Swatch LogoSwatch Logo PNG

-Represents a stylish version of men’s accessories – watches, the Swiss brand of 1983.
-The original Swatch logo demonstrates the effective combination of modern materials and advanced technologies, design eccentricity, and Swiss quality at an affordable price.
+It represents a stylish option for men’s accessories – watches from the Swiss brand established in 1983.
+The original Swatch logo demonstrates an effective combination of modern materials and cutting-edge technologies, eccentric design, and Swiss quality at an affordable price.

 Swatch: Brand overview